nintendaii/unity-background-service/README.md

   3. `SyncData` method returns a string data that holds 3 variables separated with # symbol:
    - date of `StartService` method invocation
    - date of `SyncData` method invocation
-   - count of steps walked during these period
+   - count of steps walked during this period
 ```c#
 public void SyncData()
     {